 Soft, Chewy, Melt-In-Your-Mouth Almond Flour Oatmeal Cookies

 Oatmeal cookies have been a long time favourite of mine.
 For some reason I feel like a dad saying that, ha ha.
 It’s because when I think of traditional oatmeal cookies I am reminded of those old school big yellow boxes of Christie brand Dad’s Cookies.
-Anyone know what I’m talking about?
+Does anyone know what I’m talking about?

 These Almond Flour Oatmeal Cookies are nothing like those hard crunchy Dad’s cookies!
 Instead, these are soft, chewy, perfectly sweet, and so satisfying, not to mention – healthy!